-- Forgotten Realms sourcebook "Inside Ravens Bluff" has an enchanted needle which allows to make "Living Tattoos".
+- The Forgotten Realms sourcebook Inside Ravens Bluff has an enchanted needle which allows to make "Living Tattoos".
 These are just animated pictures, though.

 - Ravenloft has one nomadic tribe whose shamans can bind a non-evil spirit into living tattoo on anyone they like as a sort of familiar capable of walking around in ghostly form.
 In "Carnival" one of carnies binds in tattoos Night Terrors — embodiment of phobias, so that instead of scaring people out of their pants little creeps are forced to grant their hosts resistance to the same sort of fear.